Professor Martin Hewison PhD

 Biography

 Professor Hewison is currently Professor of Molecular Endocrinology in the Department of Metabolism and Systems Science at the University of Birmingham.
 He gained his PhD in Biochemistry from Guy’s Hospital Medical School London and then spent nine years at University College London.
 He then moved to the University of Birmingham where he established the UK’s major vitamin D research group, leading to an appointment as Professor of Molecular Endocrinology in 2004.
 In 2005 he joined Cedars-Sinai Medical Center Los Angeles but was then recruited to neighbouring UCLA at the end of 2007 as Professor-in-Residence.
-In September 2014 Professor Hewison returned to The University of Birmingham to join the newly-established IMSR as Deputy Director.
+In September 2014 Professor Hewison returned to The University of Birmingham to join the newly-established IMSR, becoming Director of the IMSR from 2022-2024.

 Teaching